-The Board has considered adopting a written code of business conduct and ethics and has decided that it is not necessary to adopt such a code at the present time.

-The Board has established a Whistle Blower Policy, which establishes the complaint procedure for reporting potential concerns with respect to the Corporation's activities and operations.
-The Corporation has also adopted an Insider Trading and Reporting Policy which confirms insiders are expected to comply with their reporting requirements and sets out certain restrictions from trading shares of the Corporation and a Disclosure and Confidentiality Policy which establishes procedures for ensuring adequate disclosure and compliance with disclosure requirements as well as procedures for maintaining confidentiality.
+Management monitors compliance with the Code and to the extent that management is unable to make a determination as to whether a breach of the Code has taken place, the Board reviews the alleged breach to determine if a breach has occurred.
+The Corporation relies on the integrity of executive officers, employees and other service providers to comply with the Code.
+Each executive officer and employee must review and sign off annually to confirm they understand the Code and have complied with it.
+The Board has not granted any waiver of the Code and no material change reports have been filed since the beginning of our most recently completed financial year that pertain to any conduct of a director or executive officer which would constitute a material departure from the Code.
+The Board has established a Whistleblower Policy, which establishes the complaint procedure for reporting potential concerns with respect to the Corporation's activities and operations.
+The Corporation has also adopted an Insider Trading and Blackout Policy which confirms insiders are expected to comply with their reporting requirements and sets out certain restrictions from trading shares of the Corporation and a Disclosure and Confidentiality Policy which establishes procedures for ensuring adequate disclosure and compliance with disclosure requirements as well as procedures for maintaining confidentiality.